-Confirm is also helping the city address its current financial constraints.
-With no capital investment required, the software-as-a-service system offers a transparent, predictable pricing model.
+Brightly's software has helped the city address its current financial constraints.
+With no capital investment required, the software-as-a-service (SaaS) system offers a transparent, predictable pricing model.
 And it frees up IT staff from managing and upgrading software and infrastructure, allowing them to focus on more strategic initiatives.
-All in all, the council has been able to substantially reduce tedious manual work related to asset management.
+All in all, the city has been able to substantially reduce tedious manual work related to asset management.

-The integration of Confirm with the city's new smart lighting system is already showing a significant financial return.
+The integration of Brightly's government solution with the city's new smart lighting system is already showing a significant financial return.
 Through remote problem identification and diagnostics, the city is reducing the number of times it needs to dispatch an electrician to a street light, saving a "conservative six figures," according to Barwell.

-Finally, the solution is helping staff prioritise other initiatives.
-"The level of information we get from Confirm means we can better determine which investments or improvements we can pursue that will make us more efficient," explains Barwell.
+Finally, the solution is helping staff prioritize other initiatives.
+"The level of information we get means we can better determine which investments or improvements we can pursue that will make us more efficient," explains Barwell.

 The next asset management improvements the council will undertake involve using the new street lighting system to extend the smart infrastructure across Edinburgh.
 "We will use the LoRaWAN network provided by the street lighting central management system to roll out smart waste litter bins for individuals and communities, gully sensors and air-quality sensors," Barwell says.
-"All of these technologies will integrate with our Confirm solution using Internet-of-Things [IoT] connectivity to bring defects to the attention of managers and to support scheduling of work orders.
-Confirm will be integral to our business case as we progress toward the consolidated and automated monitoring of all the council's assets and data in a city operations centre."
+"All of these technologies will integrate with Brightly using Internet-of-Things [IoT] connectivity to bring defects to the attention of managers and to support scheduling of work orders.
+Brightly's solution will be integral to our business case as we progress toward the consolidated and automated monitoring of all the council's assets and data in a city operations centre."